-Anbar, Iraq's largest province, is the heartland of Iraq's Sunni minority and was the birthplace of insurgency that arose after the 2003 U.S.-led invasion that toppled Saddam Hussein's Sunni-dominated regime and brought the long-oppressed majority Shiites to power.
+Anbar, Iraq's largest province, is the heartland of the country's Sunni minority and was the birthplace of the insurgency that arose after the 2003 U.S.-led invasion that toppled Saddam Hussein's Sunni-dominated regime and brought long-oppressed majority Shiites to power.

 It has significant strategic value.
 Besides its desert borders with Saudi Arabia, Jordan and Syria, it also stands on the doorstep of the capital.
 Some militant-held villages are only about 30 kilometers (18 miles) from Baghdad's western edges.

-So the turmoil has an effect in the city.
+So the turmoil has had an effect on the city.

 A real estate broker in western Baghdad said prices of houses there have dropped, some by as much as a fifth, and sales have dwindled because people are reluctant to buy, fearing the violence.
 He spoke on condition of anonymity for security reasons.